Corallo/Chess-bot/README.md

 - [ ] Fix parser bug causing crash when game end
 - [ ] Fix attempt to login without entering password
-- [ ] Catch exception when failing to move, and just make it try again
+- [x] Catch exception when failing to move, and just make it try again
+- [ ] Draw detection doesn't seem to work properly

 ## Notes for myself in the future